Bisabolol Terpene: Usage, Effects & Benefits

 A study from 2011 conducted on rodents revealed that a-bisabolol possessed the ability to reduce paw oedemas, decrease leukocyte migration, and lessen mechanical inflammatory hypernociception.
 Suggesting that bisabolol has powerful anti-inflammatory properties.

-Is Bisabolol Overwhelming?
+Is Bisabolol Psychoactive?

 When it comes to smell, bisabolol is not as overwhelming as some other terpenes, such as beta-caryophyllene terpene, which gives off a pungent, peppery, spicy scent.